AUSTRALIAN CITIZENSHIP BY NATURALISATION

 MORE INFORMATION FOR CITIZENSHIP APPLICANTS 60 AND OLDER:

-• Parents can include dependent children that are 15 or younger in their application.
+• Parents can include dependent children who are 15 or younger in their citizenship application.
+Children included in applications must also be permanent residents.

 • Parents cannot include children who are 16 or 17.
 Instead, children of these ages must apply for citizenship on their own.